GiovanH/unofficial-homestuck-collection/MODDING.md

 ```

 Here, the specific phrase "the 13th of April, 2009, " is replaced, and any other text in `content` is left to pass through.

+The `archive` object is the main data object that drives the story.
+It's defined in src/background.js:loadArchiveData, and stores the information from the json files in archive/data.
+So `archive.mspa` is `mspa.json`, etc.

 ### Routes